Courses that fulfill

 Introduces students to the major theoretical discussions and practical actions in the field of bioethics, with a focus on the implications that these discourses and practices have for a diverse and multicultural world.
 Includes an introduction to essential bioethical terminology and to a breadth of ethical theories and perspectives.
 Specific topics covered may include: human subject research, genetic technologies, justice and health care allocation, end of life alternatives, and so on.
 Prerequisite: Second-year standing or above.
 Also listed as ENST 363.
 (WI)

 *PHIL 365 PHILOSOPHY OF LANGUAGE (3 credits)

 Examines current topics in the philosophy of language as discussed in both the continental and analytic traditions of philosophy.
 Topics include the origin of language, question of meaning, relationship of language and the world, relationship between language and human subjectivity, question of ambiguity in dialogue, evolution of language in community and feminist critique of linguistic philosophy.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 (WI)

 PHIL 370 PHILOSOPHY OF SOCIAL SCIENCE (3 credits)

 Investigates the philosophical foundations of the Social Sciences.
 Introduces students to questions of theory, method, interpretation, ideology and the intersection of subjectivity, modern society and Social Sciences.
 Prerequisite: Previous study in Social Sciences or Philosophy or consent of the instructor.
 Also listed as PAGS 370.